benzhao654/Scheme/README.md

 # Scheme
 Final project for Berkeley CS 61A: Structure and Interpretation of Computer Programs, taken during summer 2021

-Interpreter for a subset of the Scheme language, built using python To start an active interpreter session, run scheme.py scheme.py can also take in an input file by passing the file name as a command line argument: "python3 scheme.py tests.scm"
+Interpreter for a subset of the Scheme language, built using python<br />
+To start an active interpreter session, run scheme.py<br />
+scheme.py can also take in an input file by passing the file name as a command line argument: "python3 scheme.py tests.scm"

 File Descriptions: <br />